timols/jenkins-gitlab-merge-request-builder-plugin/README.md

 * In the ``Build Triggers`` section:
     * Check the ``Gitlab Merge Requests Builder``
     * Enter the ``Gitlab Project Path``, this might be something like ``your_group/your_project`` for gitlab url ``http://git.tld/your_group/your_project``
+    * The ``Target Branch Regex`` may be configured to whitelist this job for certain target branches.
+If left empty, every valid merge request for the configured project path will trigger this job.
 * Configure any other pre build, build or post build actions as necessary
 * ``Save`` to preserve your changes